ferozed/mask-json-field-transform/README.md

 > CONNECT_FIELD_NAME is optional.
 It is only specified for struct types, i.e when the data is in AVRO format.
 >
 > If the data is in STRING format, then it is not used.
+>

+*REPLACEMENT_VALUE_STRING*

+The string that will be used as replacement value.

+- Requirement: Optional
+- Default Value: ""

+*REPLACEMENT_VALUE_INT*

+The integer that will be used as replacement value.

+- Requirement: Optional
+- Default Value: 0

+*REPLACEMENT_VALUE_LONG*

+The long that will be used as replacement value.

+- Requirement: Optional
+- Default Value: 0

+*REPLACEMENT_VALUE_DOUBLE*

+The double that will be used as replacement value.

+- Requirement: Optional
+- Default Value: 0.0

+## Field Replacement

+The fields are replaced depending on the type of the JsonNode parsed.
+If the parsed node is an `IntNode` then the `REPLACEMENT_VALUE_INT` is used to replace it.

+The following show the mappings from the Json Node type to the config value that is used for replacement.

+- IntNode ->  `REPLACEMENT_VALUE_INT`
+- LongNode -> `REPLACEMENT_VALUE_LONG`
+- TextNode -> `REPLACEMENT_VALUE_STRING`
+- FloatNode -> `REPLACEMENT_VALUE_DOUBLE`
+- DoubleNode -> `REPLACEMENT_VALUE_DOUBLE`

 # Examples